Fish and Wildlife Service, Interior.

-Comment 2(c): The peer reviewer commented that the historical occurrence in the Santa Rita Valley mentioned in the “Distribution” section should be shown on the map of the distribution of Vandenberg monkeyflower occurrences (Figure 2), and we should consider that this historical occurrence may have persisted for a long time and was extirpated by land-use conversion in the area.
+Comment 2(c): The peer reviewer commented that the historical occurrence in the Santa Rita Valley mentioned in the “Distribution” section Start Printed Page 50851should be shown on the map of the distribution of Vandenberg monkeyflower occurrences (Figure 2), and we should consider that this historical occurrence may have persisted for a long time and was extirpated by land-use conversion in the area.

 Response: We chose to include only the known extant occurrences of Vandenberg monkeyflower in the distribution map presented in the proposed rule (78 FR 64840, 64846).
 In the Distribution of Vandenberg Monkeyflower—Historical Occurrences section of the proposed rule, we noted that Vandenberg monkeyflower has been extirpated at this location because no suitable habitat remains due to agricultural conversion (including vineyards and berries (Elvin 2009, pers. obs.)) and heavily grazed pastureland (Wilken and Wardlaw 2010, Appendix 2).